pdrzan/vmirp-benders/README.md

-# Brand-and-benders-cut for the Vendor-Managed Inventory Routing Problem
+# Branch-and-benders-cut for the Vendor-Managed Inventory Routing Problem

 This repository has a implementation of a *branch-and-benders-cut* (B\&BC) algorithm for the Vendor-Managed Inventory Routing Problem (VMIR).